SDEdward/ons/md/CONTRIBUTING.md

 ### 1. Get to Know the Project

 Take a moment to check out the project and see what we’re all about.
-Look through the docs and existing issues to get a feel for what’s going on.
+Look through the code and existing issues to get a feel for what’s going on.

 ### 2. Check Out the Rules